uqlibrary/technology-training/README.md

 ## Description

-Here you will resources related to R, Shell, Git and OpenRefine sessions held at the Centre for Digital Scholarhip (part of the University of Queensland's Library).
+Here you will find resources related to R, Shell, Git and OpenRefine sessions held at the Centre for Digital Scholarhip (part of the University of Queensland's Library).

 ### Format